Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ## Important Note About Server Installation Location

 The server will be installed in the directory from which you run the script.
 Make sure you have sufficient disk space in this location before running the installation.
+If you're using a separate user as recommended, this will typically be in that user's home directory.

 ## Running the Installation Script